BoutemineOualid/MDLPA-Algorithm/README.md

 The trick to overcome this limitation was to represent the multidimensional information as aggregate metadata on the edges of adjacent node pairs.
 For instance, if the pair of nodes (n1, n2) is linked by 3 edges belonging to dimensions d1, d3 and d5 respectively, the multigraph links will be collapsed into a single edge (n1, n2) with an edge label/metadata 'd1,d2,d5' pointing to the connecting dimensions that can easily be processed by the gephi platform.

-The code for the plugin is available under the MDLPA folder.
+The code for the plugin is available in the MDLPA folder.
-The gephi platform code is available under the gephi-plugins folder which was forked from the official gephi plugins repository (https://github.com/gephi/gephi-plugins branch 0.8.2).
+The gephi platform code is available in the gephi-plugins folder which was forked from the official gephi plugins repository (https://github.com/gephi/gephi-plugins branch 0.8.2).

 Using the plugin
 =================